signal11/hidapi/linux/README.txt

-On Kernel versions < 2.6.36, add an extra byte containing the report number to sent reports if numbered reports are used, and the device does not contain an INTERRPUT OUT endpoint for OUTPUT transfers.
+On Kernel versions < 2.6.36, add an extra byte containing the report number to sent reports if numbered reports are used, and the device does not contain an INTERRUPT OUT endpoint for OUTPUT transfers.
 For example, if your device uses numbered reports and wants to send {0x2 0xff 0xff 0xff} to the device (0x2 is the report number), you must send {0x2 0x2 0xff 0xff 0xff}.
 If your device has the optional Interrupt OUT endpoint, this does not